| Why is co-regulation important | How Emotional Regulation Develops | Before co-regulation begins | How to co-regulate |

 At this time, co-regulatory interactions give way to the child’s emerging self-regulation skills.
-The child is taking on most of the regulating tasks.
-Now, parents primarily provide guidance for complex problems and emotional support in dealing with significant stressors.
-They serve as the child’s secure base and safe haven.
+Your child is taking on most of the regulating tasks.

 - 1.Feldman R. Infant-mother and infant-father synchrony: The coregulation of positive arousal.
 Infant Ment Health J. Published online January 2003:1-23. doi:10.1002/imhj.10041

 - 2.Fogel A, Garvey A. Alive communication.
 Infant Behavior and Development.
 Published online May 2007:251-257. doi:10.1016/j.infbeh.2007.02.007